 The dish is somehow Cantonese, spiced with a Hong Kong style XO sauce made with scallop, fish, garlic and chili; yet it is not quite Cantonese as it was served lightly chilled, a cooking style used frequently by Northern China called the ‘liang ban’ (cool-mix).

 A video on how to wrap wontons is also attached below.

 Wonton dumpling filling:

-- 1/2 kg of minced pork (with a little fat would be ideal)
+- 1 kg of minced pork or chicken (with some fat)

 - 1 tsp of sugar

 - 1 tsp ginger garlic paste (from an Indian grocery store)